 The following code is tested on Visual Studio 2022 17.7 and uses the Community toolkit for Visual Studio extensions.
-Don't forget to install the item templates to create a new extension project.
+Install the item templates to create a new extension project.

-After creating a new extension, you need to reference the Microsoft.VisualStudio.LanguageServices package.
-This package contains the VisualStudioWorkspace class that allows you to access the current Roslyn compilation.
-Once the package is added, you should have the following NuGet packages in your project file:
+After creating a new extension, reference the Microsoft.VisualStudio.LanguageServices package.
+It provides the VisualStudioWorkspace class, which gives access to the current Roslyn compilation.
+With this package added, your project file should include the following NuGet packages:

 XML